Foard County, Texas: Politics

 Foard County is represented in the Texas House of Representatives by the Republican James Frank, a businessman from Wichita Falls.

 Foard County was once a stronghold for the Democratic Party at both the state and federal levels, remaining so even as rural West Texas trended towards the Republican Party.
 It had only voted for Republicans in their 1972 and 1984 landslides in the 20th century.
 The county last voted for a Democratic presidential candidate when it gave its votes to Bill Clinton in 1996.

-In the 21st century, the vote share of Republican presidential candidates has steadily increased in every election.
+In the 21st century, the county began reliably voting for Republican presidential candidates, whose vote shares have steadily increased in every election.
 Barack Obama lost the county by a larger margin in 2008 than John Kerry in 2004, even though Kerry ran against former Governor of Texas George W. Bush.
 The Republican vote jumped to a record high of over 82% for Donald Trump in 2024.

 At the statewide level, most notably in gubernatorial races, the county was one of the few rural ones that continued to give its votes to Democratic candidates in West Texas, even as it trended Republican on the national level.
-For instance, in the landslide re-election of then-governor George W. Bush in 1998, it was one of only 14 counties that gave its votes to Bush's Democratic challenger Garry Mauro, albeit by one vote, as Mauro won 206 votes (49.6%) to Bush's 205 votes (49.4%).
-The county continued this trend through all of Rick Perry's three gubernatorial landslide elections in 2002, 2006, and 2010, the most recent one when it gave its votes to Bill White.
+For instance, during the landslide re-election of then-governor George W. Bush in 1998, it was one of only 14 counties that gave its votes to Bush's Democratic challenger Garry Mauro, albeit by one vote.
+The county continued this trend through all of Rick Perry's three gubernatorial landslide elections in 2002, 2006, and 2010.
 This streak ended in 2014, when the county gave its votes to then-Attorney General Greg Abbott, who won 66% of the popular vote over Wendy Davis's 33%.
+It went on to vote for Abbott's reelection in 2018 and 2022, giving him over 75% and 85% of its popular vote, respectively, even as his statewide margins decreased with each election.